unsol/design/determining_wasm_gas_costs.md

 *Rationale*: EVM1 opcodes operate on 256-bits of data, while WASM opcodes are limited to at most 64-bits, which results in executing four instructions in the best case to match EVM1.
-Most arithmetic instructions in EVM1 cost 3 gas, which would amount to 0.75 gas for each 64-bit WASM instruction.
+Most arithmetic instructions in EVM1 cost 3 gas, which would amount to 0.75 gas for most 64-bit WASM instructions.

 Internally, eWASM gas measurements should be recorded in a 64 bit variable with 4 decimal digits precision.
 We call this *particles*.
 It is a minor